-- Request a formal hearing as described in Section 6.5.6.
-HEARINGS; - Waive a formal hearing and proceed on the basis of information submitted; - Admit the violation(s) without a formal hearing; - Resign from the Academy (Respondent's membership annotated to reflect the circumstances of the resignation).
-If a Respondent chooses to resign after notification of a Preliminary Investigation, but before completion of the full review, attendance and presentation of AAFS Annual Conferences shall be banned for a period of five (5) years.
+- 1. Request a formal hearing as described in Section 6.5.6.
+HEARINGS; - 2.
+Waive a formal hearing and proceed on the basis of information submitted; - 3.
+Admit the violation(s) without a formal hearing; - 4.
+Resign from the Academy (Respondent's membership annotated to reflect the circumstances of the resignation).

-6.6.5.
+6.5.5.
 CONSULTATION WITH SUBJECT MATTER EXPERTS